 The pumpkins are so photogenic that I always take this opportunity to take a portrait of my kids and these are some of my favorites pics each year.
 So here’s just a little remind to have your kids wear cute clothes and to save dessert as a bribe for sitting still for a short photo session.

-If you brought a picnic, simply move farther down towards the haystack and hammocks where the kids are playing (shown below).
+For the last few years, they’ve had a big haystack to climb on and hammocks, which the kids use as swings.
 It’s surprising how much fun the kids can have on these simple amusements.

 You can pick fruit during the various picking seasons: strawberries, cherries, raspberries, blackberries, apples.
 Ask at the cafe or store what’s available for picking.
-You pay a fee per person to enter the picking area (also includes the apple tree mazes); I think it was 6CHF/adult and 3CHF/child 6+.
+It seems they change their policy every year.
+Last time we went, we paid a fee per person to enter the picking area (also includes the apple tree mazes); it was 6CHF/adult and 3CHF/child 6+.
 You can eat fruit while picking and pay per kilo for anything you take home in one of the provided boxes.

 On a hot day, it’s always nice to walk down to the lake and cool off a bit.
 It’s often much hotter at Jucker Farm then elsewhere in Zurich.
 So I always bring our swimsuits just in case and every time we end up in the water.
 You can wade around or bring your swimsuit and swim out to the diving platform and other floats.
 The water starts very shallow, which is good for little kids.
 But it also can be slippery as there are a lot of rocks with moss.